CabbageCanFly/mc-setup-1-21-8/README.md

 picked by cabbagecanfly • 2025-08-14

 client-side mod stuff.

+all files are included in the folders of the repository.
+but curseforge url included for backup.

 could definitely package this into a modpack. maybe another time.

 **minecraft version 1.21.8**